brndd/avanto-tripwire-fastmap/README.md

 to facilitate quickly adding new wormhole connections without using the mouse.

+If you name your bookmarks using the syntax below, you can also just paste your bookmarks list into the mapper (after sigs have been added) and all valid WHs will be created.

 # Installation

 1. Install [Violentmonkey](https://violentmonkey.github.io/) or Tampermonkey or some other userscript manager.